-It’s easier to find success by doubling down on what you know works: hardening your belief structure and turning up the contrast on your world-view so that the world is perceived as a crisp black-and-white.
+It’s easier to find success by doubling down on what you know works: hardening your belief structure and turning up the contrast on your world-view so that the planet is perceived in crisp black-and-white.

-It’s more rewarding, though, to embrace the grays; to allow for subtlety.
-To reach across intellectual chasms and interact with whomever takes your hand.
+It’s more rewarding, though, to embrace the grays and to allow for subtlety.
+To reach across intellectual barriers and interact with whomever takes your hand.

 Because although the shortest route is defined by popular bias, society’s biases are changed over time by those who have the resolve to stand up and say, “Let’s look at the world in this new way, instead.”

 It’s easy to wield ideas like permanent markers, frantically thickening the line we draw between ‘us’ and ‘them.’

 It’s difficult to find the value in ‘them’ and their ideas, and to present our own ideas so that these ‘others’ feel comfortable thoughtfully considering them.